-Hedgehogs are on the verge of disappearing because of pesticides and cars, which is a shame because they’re precious allies in the garden: they eat cockchafer grubs and mollusks that devour the roots of our vegetables.
+Hedgehogs are on the verge of disappearing because of pesticides and cars.
+This is quite a shame because they’re precious allies in the garden!
+They eat cockchafer grubs and mollusks that devour the roots of our vegetables.

-To welcome one in your garden, prepare a hospitable environment for it, with a pile of wood where it can take refuge.
+To welcome one in your garden, prepare a hospitable environment for it.
+Simply stack a pile of wood where it can take refuge.
 Never burn a pile of dried leaves before checking that a hedgehog isn’t under it.
 Same thing when pruning your hedge.

 In winter, give it apples or cat food but never give it milk (risk of diarrhea).

 Of course, ban all kinds of pesticides and slug-killers from your garden.
 They would poison the little critter.